nxtrace/NTrace-core/README.md

 Document Language: English | [简体中文](README_zh_CN.md)

-⚠️ This is the README for the refactored version of NextTrace.
-For the V1(v1.1.3 - v1.1.7-x) version, please turn to [nxtrace/Ntrace-V1](https://github.com/nxtrace/Ntrace-V1).
+⚠️ The latest stable version of NextTrace is v1.1.2, while the core project is the latest restructured project.
+For the v1+ versions of NextTrace, we will no longer have functional updates (bug fixes for existing features will continue).

-<br> For the V1 version of NextTrace, there will be no more feature updates (bug fixes for existing features will continue), and future efforts will be shifted to this refactored version.
+V1 (v1.1.3 - v1.1.7) is an **experimental** version with **no SLA** guarantees, and is currently in maintenance mode.
+It will not be merged into the `Ntrace-core` main repository.
+If you do not need the feature updates included in version v1.1.3 and subsequent versions (please read the relevant section in [#Others](#others)), it is recommended to use the stable version v1.1.2.
+For the specific code, please refer to [nxtrace/Ntrace-V1](https://github.com/nxtrace/Ntrace-V1).

 ### Automated Installation